MarshallM1/Rails-microblog-sample-app/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial sample application done by MarshallM1

+Find the Heroku deployed app at https://morning-wave-35725.herokuapp.com/

 ## License